kblomqvist/gitinstall-phpunit/README.md

-# Install PHPUnit as a Git checkout
+# Install PHPUnit as a Git checkout (without PEAR)

 The installation happens locally, so there's no need for root access.
 If you follow the instructions below, then `~/local/phpunit` will be your installation directory.